jentimanatol/php_sql/bargainbuy/README.md

-# Bargain & Buy Project

-## Introduction
-Welcome to the Bargain & Buy project!
-This is a simple e-commerce platform built using PHP and MySQL.
+simple e-commerce platform built using PHP and MySQL.
 The project demonstrates key features such as user authentication, order management, and data retrieval from a MySQL database.

 ## Features
 - **User Authentication**: Secure login and registration for customers.